This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• To make the filling, heat the oil in a large skillet over medium heat.
+• Heat the oil in a large skillet over medium heat.
 Add the onion layers to the skillet and cook, turning frequently, until blackened on all sides.
 Remove from the heat, and scoop the onions out of the skillet and into a blender or food processor, preserving the oil.

 • Add the red beans and the bean liquid to the blender, and blend until smooth.
 Pour the bean mixture back into the skillet with the oil.
 Cook over medium heat, stirring frequently until thickened.
 Stir in the salt and adjust seasonings according to taste.
 Let the beans cool while you make the dough.